When I was a young mother, I wore a t-shirt with the words: “The

 surprised the first time an academic feminist scorned me because of my advocacy

-of life learning and its apparent support for the stay-at-home mom.
+of life learning (also known as “unschooling”) and its support for the stay-at-home mom.
 However, it

 had never occurred to me that life learning and feminism were mutually